General James L. Anderson

 General James L. Anderson led with courage in combat.
 His visionary leadership to West Point and the Corps of Cadets as the longest serving Master of the Sword in history ensured the effectiveness of our fighting force for decades after his retirement.
 His continuing leadership in the civilian sector guarantees the principles of service, honor, and character will continue to be heard in boardrooms across our country.

-I am honored to call him my father.
+I am honored to call him my father and now co-author.
 Most of the lessons in leadership I learned in life started with my father.
 I am excited to get to work with him on leadership projects now and into the future.